-Safe From the Start targets young children (primarily from birth to 5 years of age) who have been exposed to, or have witnessed violence in the home or community, and their families or other caregivers.
-"Exposure to violence" is defined as being a victim of abuse, neglect, or maltreatment or a witness to domestic, physical, or sexual violence, or other violent crime.
-Children older than 5 years can also be served, if the primary client is ages 0-5.
+SFS targets young children (primarily from birth to 5 years of age) who have been exposed to or have witnessed violence in the home or community and their families or other caregivers.
+"Exposure to violence" includes being a victim of abuse, neglect, or maltreatment or being a witness to domestic, physical, or sexual violence, or other violent crime.
+Children older than five years also may be served if the primary client is ages 0-5.